Red Hen Publications

 • • • •

-For that matter, I am also not convinced that there was anything even remotely accidental about the selection of Moaning Myrtle as one of the targets for the Basilisk, either.
+For that matter, I am also not convinced that there was anything even remotely accidental about the selection of Myrtle Warren as one of the targets for the Basilisk, either.
 Yes, that was targets, plural.
 Myrtle’s was the only death, but hers wasn’t the only attack.
 And I suspect the fact that she was Muggle-born may have been purely in the nature of a value-added bonus.
 I think that Riddle had very close, very personal reasons to want to make an example of young Myrtle, for her very own sake.

 I suspect she’d had the nerve to try to make him look bad in public.